NOTE: This article was originally posted in June 2020, but has been updated in June 2021 to include current Pride festivities.

 News of the Stonewall rioters and their bravery spread quickly across the world.
 In 1970, the first ever gay pride marches were held in New York and Los Angeles in protest against policing and discrimination, and laws were increasingly passed, decade by decade, to protect LGBTQ2S+ people against bias and violence.

 Today, Pride festivals across the world are attended by millions of people each year, and are celebrations of queer and trans resilience.
 However, it is important to remember that without riots and resistance, Pride would have never come to be- and those acts of protest are still necessary today, as queer and trans people face increased discrimination and scrutiny from police.

-As Hamilton Pride 2020 unfolds online this June amidst ongoing anti-Black racism protests, the Everyone Rides Initiative team encourages you to engage with Black, queer artists’ music, writing, and art.
+As Hamilton Pride 2021 unfolds online this June, the Everyone Rides Initiative team encourages you to engage with Black, queer artists’ music, writing, and art.

 We wish the best for you and your loved ones as we celebrate Pride’s hopeful theme of liberation from oppression.